MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentPackage.md

 ```

 ### -DistributionPointName
-Specifies an array of names of deployment packages.
+Specifies an array of names of distribution points that are associated with deployment packages.

 ```yaml
 Type: String